folknor/lua-github/README.md

   requests, along with the cached json table returned the last time the same URL was requested.
 ```

-Only the shorthand aliases in `.easy` are described on `require`.
+Only the aliases in `.easy` are populated with `.helpText` and `.signature` after invoking `require("lua-github")`.
 If you want the signature or help text of a "core" method, you need to send that reference to `require("lua-github").describe(ref)` first. `.signature` and `.helpText` should be wrapped in a metatable access check and autodescribed, but I don't care about any of this right now.

 ## Adding a runtime alias